Restricted Building Work

 At present, legislation does not cater for the DIY person.
 This doesn't mean that a homeowner can't undertake the building work.
 What it means is they will have to have an LBP sign off the work.
 In practice, it may be quite difficult to get someone to do this as the practitioner will be responsible for the work.

 If you are a builder you are able to undertake work on your own home.
 This must be declared using the Statutory declaration as to owner-builder form.
-Click here to get the form from the Department of Building & Housing website.
+Click here to get the form from the Ministry of Business, Innovation & Employment (MBIE) website.

 11. Does exempt building work have to be undertaken by an LBP?